-This delicious Corned Beef Hash recipe is prepared in two steps.
+This delicious corned beef hash recipe is prepared in two steps.
 While the method seems quite complex, nothing about this recipe is difficult.
-By following the step-by-step process described below, you will cook a delicious, mouth-watering corned beef hash that will feed 4 mouths!
+By following the step-by-step process described below, you will cook a delicious, mouth-watering meal that will feed 4 mouths!

-All you need to do is start by cooking the beef a day before, shred it the next, and then throw the hash together!
+All you need to do is start by cooking the beef a day before, shred it the next, and then put the hash together!
 Simple, easy, and, most importantly, delicious!
-Plus, thanks to the quail eggs, the hash will be more flavorful and healthy than ever!
+Plus, thanks to the quail eggs, the hash will be more flavorful and healthy than you might have thought!

 HOW TO MAKE AMAZING CORNED BEEF HASH

 The corned beef and vegetables can be cooked a couple of days ahead if you want to simplify your work.
 For this, all you need to do is keep them in the fridge in a covered bowl or pot.

 Easy Corned Beef Hash With Quail Eggs

 - coriander seeds

 - mustard seeds

 - bay leaves